miqbalrp/agentic-ai-weather/README.md

 # Agentic AI Weather

 ## Overview
-Agentic AI Weather is a collection of Python scripts and modules designed to demonstrate various agentic AI patterns and tools.
-The project includes examples of single-agent systems, multi-agent systems, tool usage, and handoff mechanisms.
-It also provides utilities for reasoning, research, and real-time applications.
+Agentic AI Weather is a collection of Python scripts and modules designed to demonstrate a step-by-step learning on multi-agent systems using the OpenAI Agents SDK framework.
+This repository serves as a complementary resource to an upcoming article published by the author.
+The project includes examples of single-agent systems, multi-agent systems, tool usage, and handoff mechanisms, utilizing the use case of a helpful weather assistant that retrieves data from publicly accessible APIs.

 ## Project Structure

 - **01-single-agent.py**: Example of a single-agent system.
 - **02-single-agent-app.py**: Application demonstrating a single-agent system.
-- **03-tooluse-agent.py**: Example of an agent utilizing tools.
+- **03-tooluse-agent-app.py**: Example of an agent utilizing tools.
-- **04-handoff-agent.py**: Demonstrates agent handoff mechanisms.
+- **04-handoff-agent-app.py**: Demonstrates agent handoff mechanisms.

 ## Requirements